The Importance of Balanced Blood Sugar

 Here are some ways to support blood sugar balance:

-• Cloth your carbs
+• Pair your carbs

 • Carbs are not the culprit!
 Balancing blood sugar does not mean you need to cut out all carbohydrates, but there are things to keep in mind: